 Let’s also not forget that Paul commands us to pray “for kings and for all who are in authority” (1 Timothy 2:2).
 Why would God command this if He had no plans to use these prayers to change the world?

 God is “mighty to do much more abundantly than we ask or think” (Ephesians 3:20).
 Do you pray as if this were true?
 No, God is not always going to answer us in the way we want or at the time we want.
 But when we pray in faith, everything is possible, not because we are so wise or powerful, but because our sovereign God is.

-This article is adapted from the free Open the Bible for Leaders course Pray the Bible will introduce you to the benefits of praying the Bible as well as several tools for doing so.
+This article is adapted from the free Open the Bible course Pray the Bible will introduce you to the benefits of praying the Bible as well as several tools for doing so.
 The course is designed for personal and small group use.
 (The course serves as a companion course to my book When Prayer Is a Struggle: A Practical Guide to Overcoming Obstacles in Prayer.)
 Watch the course trailer below: